mmhshayer/mmhshayer.github.io/content/posts/hugo-for-blog.md

 ### Await Deployment
 >
-> await the deployment ot fisnish. you can see the progess in "Actions" tab of your repo.
+> await the deployment ot finish. you can see the progress in "Actions" tab of your repo.

 ### View the Deployed Site
 >